lewishowles/components/src/components/navigation/breadcrumb-list/breadcrumb-list.md

 `breadcrumb-list` and its related `breadcrumb-item` allow you to provide a breadcrumb navigation trail to users.
 A breadcrumb trail should start from the "home" page, and end on the page above the current page, and all items should link to their relevant section.

+Long breadcrumb trails remain on one line and scroll horizontally when they are wider than their container.
+The list initially positions at its end so the latest breadcrumb is visible, and edge indicators show when more content is available while scrolling.

 ## Props

 ### `label`